In This Article

 How much does a bookkeeper cost in New Jersey?

-An in-house bookkeeper in NJ costs $45,000-$65,000 in base salary plus $17,000-$30,000 in benefits, taxes, and overhead — totaling $62,000-$95,000/year.
-Outsourced bookkeeping ranges from $300-$1,500/month ($3,600-$18,000/year) depending on complexity.
+An in-house bookkeeper in NJ costs $45,000-$65,000 in base salary plus $17,000-$30,000 in benefits, taxes, and overhead - totaling $62,000-$95,000/year.
+Professional bookkeeping ranges from $300-$1,500/month ($3,600-$18,000/year) depending on complexity.

-Can outsourced bookkeepers handle NJ sales tax?
+Can professional bookkeepers handle NJ sales tax?

-How quickly can outsourced bookkeeping start?
+How quickly can professional bookkeeping start?

-Most outsourced bookkeeping engagements at Monaco CPA are fully operational within 1-2 weeks.
+Most professional bookkeeping engagements at Monaco CPA are fully operational within 1-2 weeks.
 This includes platform setup or access, bank feed connections, chart of accounts review, and initial transaction processing.
 If you need catch-up bookkeeping for prior months, that is handled first.

-Is outsourced bookkeeping secure?
+Is professional bookkeeping secure?

 Professional bookkeeping firms use encrypted cloud platforms (QuickBooks Online, Xero) with bank-level security, two-factor authentication, and role-based access controls.
 At Monaco CPA, client data is managed through TaxDome - a SOC 2 compliant platform with end-to-end encryption.
 This is often more secure than an in-house bookkeeper using a local desktop application.